FAQ

 If you are in doubt, please contact us with the details of your medicines and dosages and we’ll be happy to assist you.

-The payment for the retreat is for accommodation, food, facilitators and people working to create a healing and life changing experience.
-Sinchi Runa does not charge for the Ayahuasca medicine itself.
-Participation in ceremonies are voluntary and free of charge.
-Sinchi Runa is offering a space where Ayahuasca can be experienced in a safe, therapeutic and sacred context.
-Each participant is responsible for their own cup of Ayahuasca, from the brewing process to the ingestion of the medicine.
+The payment for the retreat covers accommodation, meals, facilitators, and the team who work to create a transformative and healing experience.
+Sinchi Runa does not charge for the Ayahuasca itself.
+Participation in the ceremonies is voluntary and free of charge.
+We are offering a space where Ayahuasca can be experienced in a safe, therapeutic, and sacred context.
+Ultimately, each participant is responsible for their own cup of Ayahuasca, from preparation to ingestion.

 Day structure of our retreats is explained in detail on our Retreats page.